Pramod0605/ai-document-presentation-v2/replit.md

-# AI Animated Education - Phase 1 (v1.2)
+# AI Animated Education - Phase 1 (v1.3)

 ## Overview
-This project develops an AI pipeline to transform PDF chapters into pedagogically structured, animated explanation videos with synchronized narration.
-It uses a **3-pass LLM architecture** with role-pure separation of concerns.
-Version 1.2 introduces specialized renderers and analytics tracking.
+This project develops a **Deterministic Educational Film Engine** that transforms PDF chapters into pedagogically structured, animated explanation videos with synchronized narration.
+It uses a **3-pass LLM architecture** with strict role separation.
+Version 1.3 introduces display_directives for layer control, mandatory section validation, and avatar rules per section type.

 ## User Preferences
 The user wants an iterative development process.
 The agent should prioritize clear, concise, and accurate communication.
 Before making any major architectural changes or introducing new dependencies, the agent must ask for explicit approval.
 The user prefers detailed explanations for complex technical decisions.
 The agent should ensure that all code is well-documented and follows best practices for maintainability and readability.